 - 8.2 Outbuildings should be ancillary in use i.e. intended to be used by those living in the main house, and subordinate in scale to the dwelling. - 8.3 Outbuildings that would function as new dwellings i.e. include all the facilities for self-contained living (including an opportunity for its own access), or are used as commercial space/premises, or a workshop for trade and employment, would not fall under the definition of a householder development.
-Such works will need planning permission in their own right and a different type of planning consent to the simplified householder planning consent.
+Such works will need a different type of planning consent to the simplified householder planning consent.
 The different planning consents are outlined on the Planning Portal: Consent types Planning Portal.